I-2-5-28.Action Following Receipt of Requested Evidence

 D. Requested Evidence Is Not Material and Relevant

 If evidence requested through a State agency or directly from a treating or other source is complete and responsive, but is not material and relevant, HO staff will not exhibit the evidence.
 In paper cases, HO staff will place the evidence in the C section (Temporary) of the claim(s) file.

 E. Disclosure of New Evidence Before the Hearing

 Before the hearing, the ALJ will give the claimant or appointed representative, if any, an opportunity to review any information the ALJ proposes to exhibit.
-Additionally, before the hearing, an ALJ (or assisting staff) will proffer prehearing consultative examination reports, or medical or vocational expert interrogatories obtained before the hearing.
+Additionally, before the hearing, the ALJ (or assisting staff) will proffer prehearing medical or vocational expert interrogatories obtained before the hearing.
 Proffering this evidence before the hearing allows the claimant to timely object to or present additional questions to the author of the evidence that will be made part of the record.
 For more information about prehearing proffer, see HALLEX I-2-5-29.
 An ALJ (or other authorized designee) is not required to proffer evidence if he or she intends to issue a fully favorable decision without a hearing.

 If a claimant or appointed representative requests to review all information in the claim(s) file, rather than just the information the ALJ proposes to exhibit, the ALJ will provide an opportunity for the claimant or representative to do so.
 See HALLEX I-2-1-35.